eovipmak/flexra/README.md

    - Verify the server has enough disk space
    - Ensure the plugins or mods directory exists on the server
    - Check if the selected version is compatible with your server type
+   - Confirm your server type supports plugins/mods (check Settings tab)

+4. **Missing Tabs**
+   - Some tabs (like Plugins or Mods) only appear for compatible server types
+   - Check your server's egg type in the Settings tab
+   - Update the EggFeatureManager.php file to add support for additional eggs

 ### Debugging